TITER YE NOT

-Frankie Howard remains one of Britain’s best-loved comedians, and his influence continues to grow.
+Frankie Howerd remains one of Britain’s best-loved comedians, and his influence continues to grow.
 But what do we really know about the man behind the famous catchphrases?
-Now fro the first time his private residence in Somerset unlocks it doors, shing a new light on everyone’s favourite comedian.
+Now for the first time, his private residence in Somerset unlocks its doors, shining a new light on everyone’s favourite comedian.

 Frankie’s adopted son Chris Byrne opens the house to the public.
 Over 5000 items, Frankie’s childhood toys and gifts from stars like Betty Davis and Grace Kelly.Boxes of unseen photographs and personal letters spanning 40 years of British showbiz, making this a most revealing and personal film on Frankie Howerd.

 WEST OF ENGLAND

 CAST & CREW

 Dubbing Mixer – Matt Coster